mathjax/MathJax-docs/options/input/mathml.rst

       to see if they are valid on the given node (i.e., they have a default value, or are one of the standard attributes such as :attr:`style`, :attr:`class`, :attr:`id`, :attr:`href`, or a
-      :attr:`data-` attribute.
+      :attr:`data-` attribute).
 If an attribute is in error, the node is either placed inside an ``<merror>`` node (so that it is marked in the output as containing an error), or is replaced by an ``<merror>`` containing a full message indicating the bad